seeess1/seeess1.github.io/projects-tennis.md

 <a href = "assets/images/permits-age.png"><img src="assets/images/permits-age.png" alt="Tennis permits age groups"></a>

-The point of all of this work is to understand the degree to which tennis is growing in NYC and where.
-The work is ongoing.
+The point of all of this work is to understand the degree to which tennis is growing in NYC and to help meet the demand for tennis in the City.
+The work is ongoing...

 ### Bageled NYC